deepik27/simple-toolchain-20210602121701501/README.md

 ## Prerequisites
 To deploy and use the Fleet Management Starter Application, you need the following prerequisites.
 - An instance of IBM IoT Connected Vehicle Insights that is deployed and running on IBM SaaS.
 - An application Admin user is created.
-For more information about how to create an application Admin user, see Knowledge Center.
+For more information about how to create an application Admin user, see IBM Knowledge Center.
+- You must have an IBM Cloud account.
+To sign up and get your account, go to https://www.ibm.com/cloud/

 ## STEP-1.
 Create Application REST API User